spaceman-dev/GFG-Must-Do-Coding-Questions/Divide_And_Conquer/README.md

     Output: 5
     Explanation: 10 is found at index 5.

+## 3. Binary Search:
+    Given a sorted array of size N and an integer K, find the position at which K is present in the array using binary search.
+    Example 1:
+    Input:
+    N = 5
+    arr[] = {1 2 3 4 5}
+    K = 4
+    Output: 3
+    Explanation: 4 appears at index 3.

 ## 4. Sum of Middle Elements of Two Sorted Arrays:
     Given 2 sorted arrays Ar1 and Ar2 of size N each.
 Merge the given arrays and find the sum of the two middle elements of the merged array.
     Example 1: